GunjanChourasia/Python-Opencv-Blurring/README.md

 # Python-Opencv-Blurring
-Code to implement gaussian blur without using built-in gaussian function Librarires  used: OpenCV, Numpy
+Code to implement gaussian blur without using built-in gaussian function.
+ Librarires  used: OpenCV, Numpy